intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 <https://github.com/IntelLabs/kAFL>`__ for effective feedback fuzzing of the Linux
 bootstrapping phase.
-Using a combination of fast VM snapshots and kernel hooks, kAFL allows flexible harnessing of the relevant kernel sub-systems, fast recovery from beningn error conditions, and automated reporting of any desired errors and exceptions handlers.
+Using a combination of fast VM snapshots and kernel hooks, kAFL allows flexible harnessing of the relevant kernel sub-systems, fast recovery from benign error conditions, and automated reporting of any desired errors and exceptions handlers.

 .. figure:: images/kAFL-overview.png